FBraman/brewer/whiteboard_to.md

 		strike water calc working based on mash thickness, will also need to add an system efficiency variable for recipe default of 70, boiloff variable with default of 1.g/hour
-		-right now, focus on getting values into db in order to manipulate them
+		-right now, focus on getting values into db in order to manipulate them -got csv into db with appropriate info for each ingredient, now how to separate logic of different ingredient verisons, need to pass that as an attribute for an ingredient object